Ameyapores/Ameyapore.github.io/_pages/about.md

 ---
 Hey there!
 Excited to have you here.

-I am a postdoctoral researcher at the Department of Mathematical & Computational Sciences department, University of Toronto, Canada.
+I am a postdoctoral researcher at the Department of Mathematical & Computational Sciences, University of Toronto, Canada.
 My current research interest spans broad topics of **robotic surgery**, such as surgical computer vision, robotic control, and reinforcement learning.
 This involves providing real-time assistance during surgery to improve patient outcomes through robotic or AI intervention.

 Before, I was a [Marie Skłodowska-Curie Actions (MSCA)](https://marie-sklodowska-curie-actions.ec.europa.eu/) Ph.D fellow at the Department of Computing Science, University of Verona, Italy (UNIVR) and at the Automatic Control, Robotics and Computer Vision division at the Universitat Politècnica de Catalunya (UPC) Barcelona, Spain.
 My thesis was jointly supervised by [Prof. Paolo Fiorini](https://www.dimi.univr.it/?ent=persona&id=9) and [Prof Alicia Casals](https://futur.upc.edu/AliciaCasalsGelpi).
 The Ph.D. journey was part of the European Union's Horizon 2020 research and innovation program, AuTonomous intraLumiAl Surgery [ATLAS](https://atlas-itn.eu/) project.